 When starting a new practice there are several decisions to be made in a relatively short period of time.
 In order to successfully launch a business and start a revenue string, one of the first, most common decisions is to hire a billing company to run the collection end of the business.

-Partnering with an experienced billing entity and utilizing integrated in-house practice management software are key steps to keeping your practice secure and organized.
+Partnering with an experienced billing entity and utilizing integrated in-house practice management solution are key steps to keeping your practice secure and organized.
 Here are some tips on what you can do to keep your practice successful from the start.

 Keep Billing Information Internal